Ab initio computations of the fourth-order charge density moments of $^{48}$Ca and $^{208}$Pb: Ab initio computations

 We compute the ground states of \ca{} and \pb{} using the \imsrgtwo{} for all the Hamiltonians mentioned above.
 For our calculations of \pb{}, we expand all matrix elements of our Hamiltonian in a spherical harmonic oscillator basis of 15 major shells with a frequency of $\hw = 12\:\MeV$.
 We additionally truncate our \nnn{} potentials in the three-body basis $\ket{pqr}$, keeping only states with $e_p + e_q + e_r \leq \ethreemax = 28$ ($e = 2n + l$).
 These truncations have been demonstrated to be sufficient for model-space convergence for the ground state of \pb{}~\cite{Hu2022NP_Pb208,Hebeler2023PRC_JacobiNO2B}.
 For our calculations of \ca{} we employ instead a basis of 13 major shells with a larger frequency $\hbar\omega=16\:\MeV$ that is more optimal for convergence in medium-mass nuclei~\cite{Hoppe2021PRC_NAT}.

 We compute charge form factors from the ground-state expectation values of the charge form factor operator:

 Here $q$ is the magnitude of the momentum transfer, $e$ is the elementary electric charge, $G^{E}_{i}(q^{2})$ and $G^{M}_{i}(q^{2})$ are the $i$th nucleon's electric and magnetic form factors, $\vec{\ell}_{i}$ is the orbital angular momentum operator, $\vec{\sigma}_{i}$ is the spin Pauli matrix, and $j_{l}(x)$ is the order $l$ spherical Bessel function of the first kind.
 In this work we adopt $G^{E}_{i}(q^{2})$ and $G^{M}_{i}(q^{2})$ from Ref.~\cite{Ye2018}.
+We do not consider the contributions of two-body currents to the charge form factor.
+These have been shown to be of the same order of magnitude as spin-orbit corrections~\cite{Krebs:2020pii}, which contribute $< 1\%$ and $< 0.1\%$ to \rchtwo{} in \ca{} and \pb{}, respectively.

-We make the form factor translationally invariant by leveraging the Gaussian factorization of the center-of-mass wave function~\cite{Hagen2009PRL_CoMCorrections}:
+We make the form factor translationally invariant by leveraging the Gaussian factorization of the center-of-mass wave function, originally established for coupled-cluster calculations~\cite{Hagen2009PRL_CoMCorrections} and also confirmed in IMSRG calculations~\cite{Hergert2016PR_IMSRG,Heinz2024inprep_MuToEResponses}:

 where $b_{\rm cm}$ is the oscillator length of the center-of-mass motion estimated from the center-of-mass kinetic energy expectation value.